 After clicking the green checkbox, Auto-Ping will check for several responses before enabling itself.
 After that, the router will be monitored and automatically rebooted.

-Had we entered a number in the Script box, a program would be excuted (starting at that line number) when the target router required reboot.
-Find more examples at: digital-loggers.com/Autoping.html
+Had we entered a number in the Script box, a user script would start at that line number when the target router required reboot.
+For more examples: digital-loggers.com/Autoping.html

 Mobile Device Access